You are listening to the Sean Hannity Radio Show Podcast.

 And one of the things that does amaze me, he hasn't changed his point of view.

-We went through the fracas last week over DACA, but almost every speech I hear him give, he stays on message with what his campaign promises were.
+Went through the fracket last week over DACA, but almost every speech I hear him give, he stays on message with what his campaign promises were.

 General Kelly is chief of staff.

-Um I think that uh Donald Trump is starting to understand he's never gonna get a fair shake, no matter what he says is gonna be uh turned around and used against him, so that he's been a bit more careful, uh writing his speeches down, not going off script too much.
+I think that Donald Trump is starting to understand he's never going to get a fair shake, no matter what he says is going to be turned around and used against him, so that he's being a bit more careful, writing his speeches down, not going off script too much.

-If he gets the tax cut passed, and this is going to take leadership on his part, then his approval rating will go up ten points.
+If he gets the tax cut passed, and this is going to take leadership on his part, then his approval rating will go up 10 points.

-And then if the economy um spurs because of the tax cut, he'll get re-elected.
+And then if the economy spurs because of the tax cut, he'll get re-elected.

 So that's where it is right now.